timup/tts-ruby-bank/README.md

 # tts-ruby-bank
-A simple banking application written in Ruby for demonstration to the TTS Code Immersion Course.
+A simple banking application written in Ruby for the TTS Code Immersion Course.

 This application has errors that are present for demonstrative purposes.